Skip to main content

 Definition

-Loan maturity intelligence is the use of maturity-date, ownership, property, and lender signals to identify borrowers who are likely to need a refinance or payoff strategy.
+Loan maturity intelligence is the use of loan dates, ownership information, property signals, and lender context to identify borrowers who are likely approaching a refinance or payoff decision.

 Why it outperforms cold-list outreach